Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: : Scene Graph-Based Exploration with Learned Utility

 \paragraph{Objects and Containers} Objects' utility is estimated through co-occurrence probabilities:

-where $p_{\mathrm{co\mbox{-}occur}}(o,q)$ denotes the probability that object $o$ co-occurs with target object $q$.
+where $p_{\mathrm{co\mbox{-}occur}}(o,q)$ denotes the probability that object $o$ co-occurs with target object $q$, i.e., the probability that they appear in the same location.
 Because an object's utility depends strongly on the room context (e.g., ``kitchen cabinet'' vs.\ ``bathroom cabinet''), we update object scores as follows:

 where $r_o$ is the parent room of object $o$ and $w\in[0,1]$ controls how much influence the room has on the final score.